Evolving Curricula with Regret-Based Environment Design: Additional Experimental Results

 \subsection{Level Evolution}

-In Fig~\ref{figure:lava7_extra_levels} and \ref{figure:mg_extra_levels} and we show levels produced by \method{} for the MiniHack lava environment and MiniGrid mazes respectively.
-Each step along the evolutionary process produces a level that has high learning potential \emph{at that point in time}.
+In Fig~\ref{figure:lava7_extra_levels} and \ref{figure:mg_extra_levels}, we show levels produced by \method{} for the MiniHack lava environment and MiniGrid mazes respectively.
+Each step along the evolutionary process produces a level that has high learning potential at that point in training.